 and exogenous force (e.g. wars, natural disasters, and accidents).

 Now, let us expand our earlier questions—“Where do we come from?
 What are we?
 Where are we going?”—into the structure of these three components:

 The past (where do we come from?): How did we arrive at our contemporary democratic reality?;

-The present (what are we?): If any civilisation cycle existed, which stage of civilisation cycle is our contemporary reality fitting into as of today?;
+The present (what are we?): If any civilisation cycle existed, which stage of civilisation cycle would our contemporary reality fit into as of today?;

 The future (where are we going?): According to the cycle, what political reality is about to unfold next?
 If any undesirable historical implication, is it expected to manifest itself again?
 Is it inevitable or can we avoid it?
 If we can, how?

 The past: Outside of the recurrent dynamism, what progress has our civilisation made in the past? (e.g. Civic Right, Human Right, Universal Suffrage)